 2. Santiago de Alfama

-Tucked into Lisbon’s most ancient quarter, Santiago de Alfama feels less like a hotel and more like staying at an impossibly cultured friend’s palace.
-This restored 15th-century building literally sits on Roman ruins, which you can see through glass floors throughout the property.
-This creates those instant “wow” moments that make the best boutique hotels in Lisbon worth the splurge.
+Yes, Santiago de Alfama is worth the climb because it feels like staying at an impossibly cultured friend’s 15th-century palace rather than a standard hotel.
+Tucked into Lisbon’s most ancient quarter, this restored building literally sits on Roman ruins that you can view through glass floors throughout the property.
+These structural details create those instant visual moments that make the best boutique hotels in Lisbon worth the splurge.

 Exceptional service and dining